 - Distribution of funds for the Infrastructure Investment and Jobs Act among state agency programs

 - Structure of new and existing state agency programs including the process for application and distribution of funds

 - Agency contacts and state infrastructure plans

 - Meetings occurring in-state concerning the process to apply for funds

 - Workshops and briefings hosted by national groups of state and local officials

 - Information on other investment programs such as the American Rescue Plan Act (ARPA)

-In addition to our standard infrastructure reporting option, we can help you get information about the funds that are even more specific to your needs.
+In addition to our standard Infrastructure Investment and Jobs Act reporting option, we can help you get information about the funds that are even more specific to your needs.
 We are offering the option to add on customized analysis on a per-state basis or consulting services:

 - Providing detailed information and analysis of state grant applications and RFPs

-- Developing a strategic plan for your team, including identification of key agency and department staff contacts
+- Developing a strategic plan for your infrastructure initiatives team, including the identification of key agency and department staff contacts

 - Tracking state and local responses to federal RFIs and comments